cwi-dis/ambulant/third_party_packages/readme.txt

 	If you want to compile AmbulantPlayer without xerces support use the NoXerces configurations in the Ambulant solution.

+libxml2:
+    Only for SMIL 3 support.
+Download source from <http://www.xmlsoft.org>.
+    There are no releases, only hourly snapshots it seems.
+Copy libxml2-2.6.69 into third_party_packages (if the name has changed you may need to change some Ambulant projects to refer to the new name.

+    You need to configure and build libxml2 manually (the solution tries to do it but fails), in libxml2-2.6.69\win32.
+Readme.txt has the details, but it boils down to doing the following from a Command Prompt window:

+    - Set MSVC paths with ...\Microsoft Vistal Studio 7or8\VC\vcvarsall.bat
+    - cscript configure.js iconv=no
+    - nmake

+    Do not install the libs and binaries.

+    WM5 notes TBD.

 others:
 	For this release we don't fully remember where we got the other